ioccc-src/winner/1985/README.md

 since we were unable to select only the best 4.

+## Final Comments

+**IMPORTANT NOTE**: See [contact.html](/contact.html) for up to date contact details as well as details on how to provide fixes to any of the entries.
+See also [the IOCCC FAQ](/faq.html) for addition information on the IOCCC.

 # Copyright and License

 Copyright (c) 1985,2023, Landon Curt Noll and Larry Bassel.
 All Rights Reserved.